TReV-89/food_ordering_agent_glovo/PROJECT_DETAILS.md

 # Detailed Project Explanation: Conversational Food Ordering Assistant

-This document explains in detail how the food ordering project will work.
-It breaks down each component of the multi-agent system, what it does, why it exists, and provides real-world examples.

----

 ## 1. Purpose of the Project
 The goal is to simplify food ordering by replacing endless menu scrolling and clunky filters with a natural, conversational assistant powered by LLMs.
 Instead of navigating menus manually, users will chat with the system to find, customize, and order food.